 - GDPR: The European Union’s General Data Protection Regulation (GDPR) protects European Union (E.U.) individuals’ fundamental right to privacy and personal data protection.
 The GDPR encapsulates robust requirements that raise and systematize data protection, security, and compliance standards.

 AWS is committed to providing services and resources to customers to help them comply with the GDPR requirements that may protect and track their business essential data and credentials.

 AWS services enable you to implement your security measures the way you need in compliance with GDPR.
 In addition, GDPR ensures the under-way confidentiality, integrity, availability, and resilience of processing systems and services.

 This blog can help you briefly understand Cloud compliance and its requirement.
-We have also tried to cover the most relevant information regarding the top 5 AWS security compliances.
+We have also covered the most relevant information regarding the top 5 AWS security compliances.

-We hope you found this helpful information; kindly share this with your social circle and help them know more about this topic.
+We hope you found this helpful information; kindly share it with your social circle and help them know more about it.